michalcichon/michalcichon.github.io/_posts/2023-02-10-my-favorite-retro-computers.md

 ![Commodore 64]({{site.url}}/assets/2023-02-10/Commodore64.jpg)

 The **Commodore 64** is a completely new buy.
-I haven't owned any Commodore computer back then in the 90s and I didn't even see back then, but I have heard many stories from some of my friends that had seen this computer in action.
+I haven't owned any Commodore computer back then in the 90s and I didn't even see any of them back then, but I have heard many stories from some of my friends that had seen this computer in action.
 I was always impressed by the number of available software and games for this system.
 My C64 is usually referred as the C64-C and it's a newer revision from the early 90s but fully compatible with the old "bread bin" Commodore 64 from 1982.
-Its motherboard was a bit rearranged and made shorter (e.g. less RAM chips as a single piece could contain more memory), and the SID audio chip has been improved.
+Its motherboard was a bit rearranged and shortened (e.g. less RAM chips as a single piece could contain more memory), and the SID audio chip has been improved.

 I love the sound of the SID chip.
 It has 3 voices which can independently generate one of 4 types of waves: sawtooth, triangle, rectangle, and white noise.
 It utilizes a coupe of analog filters so every SID sounds a bit differently.